Rethinking product onboarding for a new user base.

 Second, I wanted to test each onboarding stage as a singular test, so each of the three onboarding playthroughs were tested individually to ensure that they could reach specific user milestones as stand-alone entities.

 With this project, there's still more to consider ex. how onboarding can evolve in relation to future updates and patch notes.
-What I've identified is incredibly narrow, and doesn't take into consideration how onboarding can function in larger community servers that are boosted by Discord's premium paid service, Nitro.
+What I've identified is pretty narrow in scope, and doesn't take into consideration how onboarding can function in larger community servers that are boosted by Discord's premium paid service, Nitro.